-1. Credit for the course may be denied in accordance with Policy 5410, when he/she has been absent 10 or more school days, whatever the reason for the absence, except that absences for the observance of a religious holiday and absences due to student's suspension will not count toward the total.
+1. Credit for the course may be denied in accordance with Policy 5410, when he/she has been absent 16 (or 8 for semester course, or 4 for a marking period course) or more school days, whatever the reason for the absence, except that absences for the observance of a religious holiday and absences due to student's suspension will not count toward the total.